 Masonry cutting generates large quantities of dust.
 This dust can be extremely harmful to your health if it is inhaled, so you should use a dust extraction system in conjunction with a wall chaser.
 Dust extraction units can be connected directly to wall chasers, and they operate as a vacuum which sucks up the masonry dust as soon as it is generated by the cutting blades of the wall chaser.
 This prevents the majority of the dust from becoming airborne.
 Note – you should still wear a dust mask whilst operating a wall chaser with a dust extractor, to ensure maximum protection form any dust that the dust extraction system may not have been able to collect.

+We have wall chaser hire available nationwide!
+Our heavy duty wall chasers have a maximum cut depth of 40mm and a maximum cutting width of 46mm.
+You can book a hire online or over the phone with our hire team and then either collect it from your nearest collection point at the start of the hire or we can deliver it to you.
 We also have dust extraction units for hire.
-We have standard dust extractors, heavy duty dust extractors and M class dust extractors, which are larger that the standard dust extraction units and can be used in wet as well as dry conditions.
+We have standard, heavy duty dust extractors, and M class dust extractors, which are larger that the standard dust extraction units and can be used in wet as well as dry conditions.

 Wall chasers are professional pieces of equipment, so it is important that you are aware of the potential risks and hazards before you start using one.
 You should read the manual and be aware of the operational instructions and safety measures before starting your work.
 Personal protective equipment is also essential, including a dust mask, heavy duty gloves and eye protection.
 You should also use a detector to check for any current piping and wiring in the walls before you begin using the wall chaser.

 For more information on our range of wall chasers and dust extraction units, take a look at our website or give our Hire Team a call!